Poland desperate to show Germany win was no fluke

 "Every loss of points shouldn't be satisfactory for us.
 One point from this trip might be taken more as a defeat than the victory.
 A win against Georgia would also be a sign in Europe that Poland isn't going to lose to just anyone."

-Poland have played only one match in the Georgian capital, losing 3-0 in qualifying for the 1998 World Cup, but Zewlakow believes they must be positive in their approach.
+Poland have played only one match in the Georgian capital, losing 3-0 in qualifying for the 1998 European Championship, but Zewlakow believes they must be positive in their approach.

 "I dare to say that the match against Georgia won't be easier than the one against Germany," he said.